5CYTH3/rs_toy_compiler/README.md

 # expr_parser done in Rust

-I want to develop a tiny programming language with Rust and LLVM, that has a mathematics-like syntax.
+I want to develop a tiny programming language with Rust, that has a mathematics-like syntax.
 The syntax would look like this :

 ```
 def x :: Natural := 0;

-Axiom (x :: Natural) -> Integer
+Axiom (x :: Natural) -> Integer;
 func invert {
 	return -x;
 }